 If you're a side-sleeper, you're in good company: A 2012 poll from Anna's Linens showed that 74 percent of Americans snooze on their sides, with stomach sleepers, and back sleepers coming in at close second and thirds.
 As comfortable as side-sleeping can be, however, it can also cause issues in the neck and shoulder departments.
 Luckily, they can sometimes be resolved by investing in one of the best pillows for side-sleepers.

-On the positive, there are many health benefits to side-sleeping.
+Side-sleeping has its pros and cons.
+On the plus side, there are many health benefits to reposing in this position.
 According to Johns Hopkins Medicine, it can help those suffering from reflux, heartburn, GERD, and sleep apnea.
-However, due to the positioning of certain organs, like the stomach, it is only true when sleeping on your left side.
+Due to the positioning of certain organs, like the stomach, however, this is only true when sleeping on your left side.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.